Post Pandemic Holiday Prospects

 You will not have to stand at reception, as check-in will have been done remotely before your arrival.
 To avoid groups of people waiting and gathering, you will be escorted to your room straight away.
 The experience will be efficient and private.

-Now your tropical holiday in the Maldives can begin.
+Now your tropical holiday in this island nation can begin.
 While some elements will be different, guests will receive more privacy than ever before along with all the same tropical wonders above and below the waves.

 Consisting of 1,190 small islands, with usually one resort one island, the Maldives is naturally designed for privacy and isolation.